gocodeup/coffee-project/README.md

 **Bonus**

+- Add an option to select all roasts for roast type

+- Make your name search case insensitive

 - Allow the user to add new coffees to the page

     Create another form on the page that has an input for the coffee name, and